ngrilly/www.grilly.com/content/posts/2024-02-19-migrate-google-contacts-labels-to-fastmail-groups.md

 +++
-title = "Migrate Google Contacts labels to FastMail groups"
+title = "Migrating my contacts from Gmail and Google Contacts to FastMail"
 +++

-Migrating my contacts from Google Workspace to FastMail, while preserving the contact labels/groups, has been surprisingly difficult.
+Migrating my contacts from Gmail and Google Contacts to FastMail, while preserving the contact labels/groups, has been surprisingly difficult.

 At first, I tried the automated import tool offered by FastMail.
 It is designed to retrieve contacts directly from Google, using CardDAV, and import them into FastMail, without any manual export/import.
 But it didn't work for me.
 Out of a total of 2 239 contacts, 455 couldn't be imported.
 The error message looked like this: `Could not fetch contact with UID default/3b6d14c50b666040.
 Skipping.`.
 The root cause appears to be the UID starting with `default/`, as the other UIDs were imported correctly.